 The 10 Best Cigars for Beginners

-Stepping into the world of cigars can be as exciting as it is overwhelming.
-With countless brands, blends, and strengths to choose from, you might find yourself wondering if you need a PhD in tobacco just to pick the right one.
-The general wisdom says to start with something mild and work your way up, which is solid advice: like dipping your toes in the pool before diving headfirst.
-But let’s be real, some people just jump straight into the deep end and prefer something with a little more punch right off the bat.
+Stepping into the world of cigars can be exciting and a little overwhelming.
+With so many brands, blends, and strengths to choose from, it might feel like you need a degree in tobacco just to get started.
+Most people recommend starting mild and working your way up, which is good advice.
+It’s like dipping your toes in the pool before diving in.
+But let’s be honest, some folks jump straight into the deep end and reach for something with more punch.

-I’ve known plenty of first-time smokers who went straight for the full-bodied blends, while others eased into things with smooth, mellow cigars.
-At the end of the day, there’s no wrong way to start, except maybe lighting the wrong end (we’ve all seen it happen).
-This list includes ten excellent cigars for beginners, with a mix of classic mild options and a few medium-bodied picks for those who want a little more character.
-Let’s dive in.
+I’ve seen first-time smokers go straight for full-bodied blends, while others ease in with mellow cigars.
+There’s no wrong way to start unless you light the wrong end.
+Yes, it happens.
+This list includes ten solid picks for beginners, mixing classic mild cigars with a few medium-bodied options for those who want more flavor from the start.

 1. Macanudo Café